argilla-io/argilla/docs/_source/guides/llms/practical_guides/create_dataset.md

 If you haven't done so already, check the sections above to learn about each of them.

-Below you can find a quick example where we create locally a `FeedbackDataset` to assess the quality of a reponse in a question-answering task.
-The `FeedbackDataset` contains two fields, question and answer, and two questions to measure the quality of the answer and to correct it, if needed.
+Below you can find a quick example where we create locally a `FeedbackDataset` to assess the quality of a response in a question-answering task.
+The `FeedbackDataset` contains two fields, question and answer, and two questions to measure the quality of the answer and to correct it if needed.

 ```python
 dataset = rg.FeedbackDataset(